SurrealPartisan/shiofaioth/README.md

 The vocabulary of Shiofaioth comes from multiple source languages, including but not necessarily limited to (in alphabetical order) English, Finnish, German, Hindi, Lojban, Russian and Spanish.
 The words may be arbitrarily combined together, twisted to fit the phonology and ortography of Shiofaioth and otherwise mangled, and may thus not resemble much their original forms.
 Some particles are a priori.

 ### Question words
 Shiofaioth has one basic question word, "ke" ("what", "who").
 Other question words can be derived and inflected from it.
 "Why" is "ken-four", "where" is "kel", "whose" is "kec(-ki)" or "kem(-ka)", "how" or "what kind of" is "kel-lainen" and "when" is "kel-duirin".
 The question words typically, but not necessarily, start the sentence.
-Similarly to yes-or-no questions, "ke"-questions typically use conditional or reportative indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
+Similarly to yes-or-no questions, "ke"-questions typically use conditional or inferential indicative mood, but there is more variation, as the event in question may for example be observed by the one who asks the question.
 The "fioi" postposition is often used in questions.

 ### Derivational affixes
-The suffix "-(t)eir" is used to make an agent noun from a verb.

 ## Sample texts and translations

 ### The piece of tortoise news
-Fuin huomo, aokae lie-laik-duei mas uin toroic kuin uin poulaiseir, bue-ecoidae-duei faelid dai opia, daet hui toroic soe-baisen-xoai iroitedaefa hein touras huic poulaiseir-ki duil Rio Hudson.
+Fuin huomo, aokae lie-laik-duei mas uin toroic kuin uin poulaisifa, bue-ecoidae-duei faelid dai opia, daet hui toroic soe-baisen-xoai iroitedaefa hein touras huic poulaisifa-ki duil Rio Hudson.

 People liking turtles better than cops will be pleased to learn a turtle bit off a cop's toe in the Hudson River.
 (The Daily Times, New Philadelphia, Ohio, July 9, 1924)